Insider trading: Misappropriation theory

-A newer view of insider trading, the misappropriation theory, is now accepted in U.S. law.
+The misappropriation theory of insider trading is now accepted in U.S. law.
 It states that anyone who misappropriates material non-public information and trades on that information in any stock may be guilty of insider trading.
 This can include elucidating material non-public information from an insider with the intention of trading on it or passing it on to someone who will.

+This theory constitutes the background for the securities regulation that enforces the insider trading.

+Disgorgement represents ill-gotten gains (or losses avoided) resulting from individuals violating the securities laws.

+In general in the countries where the insider trading is forbidden, the competent Authority seeks disgorgement to ensure that securities law violators do not profit from their illegal activity.

+When appropriate, the disgorged funds are returned to the injured investors.

+Disgorgements can be ordered in either administrative proceedings or civil actions, and the cases can be settled or litigated.
+Payment of disgorgement can be either completely or partially waived based on the defendant demonstrating an inability to pay.
+In settled administrative proceedings, Enforcement may recommend, if appropriate, that the disgorgement be waived.

+There are several approaches in order to quantify the disgorgement; an innovative procedure based on probability theory was defined by Marcello Minenna by directly analyzing the time periods of the involved transactions in the insider trading.

 Proof of responsibility

 Proving that someone has been responsible for a trade can be difficult because traders may try to hide behind nominees, offshore companies, and other proxies.
-The Securities and Exchange Commission (SEC) prosecutes over 50 cases each year, with many being settled administratively out of court.
+The SEC prosecutes over 50 cases each year, with many being settled administratively out of court.
 The SEC and several stock exchanges actively monitor trading, looking for suspicious activity.
 The SEC does not have criminal enforcement authority but can refer serious matters to the U.S. Attorney's Office for further investigation and prosecution.